MCP Servers¶

 When using Supergateway or similar tools, configure them to use streamable-http mode instead of SSE for better compatibility and future-proofing.

-For this demo we will use: - Dynatrace MCP - Supergateway - runs MCP stdio-based servers over SSE
+For this demo we will use: - Dynatrace MCP - Supergateway - runs MCP stdio-based servers over HTTP

-Check out supergatway docs to find out other useful flags.
+Check out supergateway docs to find out other useful flags.

 See it in action

-This command runs the Dynatrace MCP server locally via Docker using Supergateway to wrap it with SSE support.
+This command runs the Dynatrace MCP server locally via Docker using Supergateway to wrap it with HTTP support.

 Credentials (e.g., API keys) should be stored in a .env file passed to Docker using --env-file.